-Since 2014, members of the Create Appalachia Board of Directors have worked hand-in-hand with the Johnson City Public Art Committee, Johnson City Development Authority (JCDA), the JC Chamber of Commerce, the JC Downtown Merchants Association, East Tennessee State University (ETSU), and others to promote economic development through the arts by service on committees, delivery of arts entrepreneurship workshops, hosting listening sessions, gathering data for the Americans for the Arts “Arts & Economic Prosperity 5” study, and management of arts programming for local festivals.
+Since 2014, Create Appalachia has worked hand-in-hand with the Johnson City Public Art Committee, Johnson City Development Authority (JCDA), the JC Chamber of Commerce, the JC Downtown Merchants Association, East Tennessee State University (ETSU), and others to promote economic development through the arts by service on committees, delivery of arts entrepreneurship workshops, hosting listening sessions, gathering data for the Americans for the Arts “Arts & Economic Prosperity 5” study, and creating arts programming for local festivals.

-Arts@Work TM Workshops and the Arts@Work TM Summit
+Arts@Work 101 TM Workshops and the Arts@Work Summit TM

-Every other year we will offer a conference that offers entrepreneurship workshops, with notable speaker presentations and networking, over a 2-3 day period.
+Every other year we will host a conference that offers entrepreneurship workshops, notable speaker presentations, and networking.

 Culinary and food farming workshops and presentations promoting the role of culture, artistry and creativity in the business of the production of food.
 Each event is unique and features an expert presenter/instructor, or showcases an aspect of our regional food creativity.